Most of our community health and mental health services are provided on an appointment-only basis.

 Information about how to access each service is provided in the Services section.
 If you know the name of the service you require, use the service finder.

-Choose and Book is a national electronic referral service which gives patients a choice of place, date and time for their first outpatient appointment in a hospital or clinic.
-If your GP has referred you to one of our services using Choose and Book, information about how to make your appointment will be sent to you by letter.
+NHS e-referral is the national electronic referral service which gives patients a choice of place, date and time for their first outpatient appointment in a hospital or clinic.
+If your GP has referred you to one of our services using e-referral, information about how to make your appointment will be sent to you by letter.
+Find out more..

 Camden has a single telephone point of access for a range of adult community services.

 Our Central Access Team is open Monday – Friday, 9:00am – 5:00pm .To refer patients to the following services, please contact the Central Access Team on 020 3317 3400 or at: email@example.com

 - Community Nursing

 - Community Neurological and Stroke Service